clearskies-py/doc-infra/docs/docs/handlers/callable.md

 Since the `name` column is not in the list of writeable columns (even though it exists in the model) clearskies returns an input error if the client tries to set it.

 **Note:** This has a subtle but important implication: it effectively disables the "required" setting of the `name` column.
-Since the name is no longer exposed from this endpoint, it is necessarily _not_ a required input.
+Since the name is no longer exposed from this endpoint, and thus a client cannot set it, it clearly cannot be a required column here.

 ### Doc Model Name